heshengtao/comfyui_LLM_party/README.md

 # **COMFYUI LLM PARTY—A Node Library for LLM Workflow Development in ComfyUI**

 ## Introduction
 [comfyui](https://github.com/comfyanonymous/ComfyUI) is an extremely minimalist UI interface, primarily used for AI drawing and other workflows based on the SD model.
 This project aims to develop a complete set of nodes for LLM workflow construction based on comfyui.
-It allows users to quickly and conveniently build their own LLM workflows and easily integrate them into their existing SD workflows.(The image shows the intelligent customer service workflow built by the nodes of this project.)
+It allows users to quickly and conveniently build their own LLM workflows and easily integrate them into their existing SD workflows.(The image shows the intelligent customer service workflow built by the nodes of this project.For more example workflows, please check the [workflow](workflow/) folder.)

 ![图片](img/智能助手.png)